carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 > > {: .output}
 > {: .solution}
 {: .challenge}

+## Cytoscape visualization of the results

+You can also customize and re-renderize the similarity networks of your results with Cytoscape (https://cytoscape.org/).
+To do so, you will need some files included in the output directory of BiG-SCAPE.
+Both are located in the same folder.
+You can choose any folder included in the Network_files/(date)hybrids_auto/ directory, depending on your interest.
+The "Mix/" folder represents the complete network, including all the BGCs of the analysis.
+There, you will need a the files "mix_c0.30.network" and "mix_clans_0.30_0.70.tsv".
+When you upload the ".network" file, it is needed that you select as "source" the first column and as "target" the second one.
+Then, you can upload the ".tsv" and just select the first column as "source".
+Finally, you need to click on Tools -> merge -> Networks -> Union to combine both GCFs and singletons.
+Now you can change colors, labels, etc. according to your specific requirements.

 ### References
 - Navarro-Muñoz, J.C., Selem-Mojica, N., Mullowney, M.W. et al. "A computational framework to explore large-scale biosynthetic diversity".
 Nature Chemical Biology (2019).